-The most comprehensive part of the software functions is related to the monitoring centre for real-time analysis.
-Real-time analysis is essential for coping with a large amount of data.
-Analyzed and summarized resulting data and graphs are logged and presented to the decision-makers.
-Web-based data monitoring is developed for this purpose.
-Currently, natural frequency domain comparison analysis for buildings is carried out based on FDD (Frequency Domain Decomposition) technique.
-Both short-term and long-term changes of the first three translational and torsional modes are compared in real-time.
+The most comprehensive part of the software functions at the monitoring center for real-time analysis.
+Real-time analysis is essential for coping with large amount of data.
+Analyzed and summarized resulting data and graphs are logged and presented to the decision makers.
+Webbased data monitoring is developed for this purpose.
+Currently natural frequency domain comparison analysis for buildings are carried out based on FDD (Frequency Domain Decomposition) technique.
+Both short-term and long-term changes of the first 3 translational and torsional modes are compared in real-time.
 Seasonal changes of the frequencies throughout the year are compared with past years, for long term analysis.
-Any degradation or long term rigidity loss due to ageing or fatigue analyzed.
-After an earthquake of M5.0 epicentre close to the structure, the structure is checked for a significant loss of integrity.
-Also, dynamic top displacements and seismic isolator displacements are calculated from acceleration values using high-pass filtering, double integral and offset correction techniques.
+Any degradation or long term rigidity loss due to aging or fatigue analyzed.
+After an earthquake of M5.0 epicenter close to the structure the structure is checked for a major loss of integrity.
+Also dynamic top displacements and seismic isolator displacements are calculated from acceleration values using high-pass filtering, double integral and offset correction techniques.
 For static monitoring components, threshold values are determined and updated periodically.